Healthy Homes Assessment Waipatu

 Waipatu Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement throughout Waipatu and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is mandatory for all Waipatu and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate the conformance to the Healthy Homes Standards that apply or will be in force throughout the tenancy period of their rental properties.
+• Property managers and landlords must keep records to demonstrate the conformance to the Healthy Homes Standards that apply or will be applied during the tenancy of the rental property.

-• Private landlords and property managers must ensure their rental properties comply to the Healthy Homes Standards within 90 days of any renewal, new or a change in lease.
+• Private landlords and property managers have to make sure their rental properties comply according to Healthy Homes Standards within 90 days of any new, renewed , or altered tenant.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes